dhruvbird/algorithm-js/README.md

     * insert(value): O(log n)
     * remove(value): O(log n)
     * find(value):   O(log n)
+    * successor(node): Locate the successor of 'node'.
+The successor of a node is the smallest node in the Tree that is greater than the current node.
+O(log n)
+    * predecessor(node): Locate the predecessor of 'node'.
+The predecessor of a node is the greatest node in the Tree that is smallest than the current node.
+O(log n)
     * find_by_rank(k): Locate the k'th smallest element in the Tree.
 1 <= k <= Tree.length.
       O(log n)
     * forEach(proc): Iterate over every element in the tree in sorted order